the lirio corner view (1) 1727388776

 The Queens Giant in eastern Queens’ Alley Pond Park.
 Although the tree is located in Queens and the development is in Manhattan, the Lirio is an homage to the Queens Giant’s survivor spirit.
 Photo courtesy of Brian Kelley of Gathering Growth Foundation.

 If nothing else, the Queens Giant has demonstrated its resiliency over the centuries and the Lirio hopes to stick around for just as long.
-However, the decision to name the mixed-use development that has been designed to meet Phius standards after the tree has far less to do with durability of the building and is far more a gesture of recognition to many of the Lirio’s future residents.
+However, the decision to name the mixed-use development that has been designed to meet Phius standards after the tree has far less to do with the durability of the building and is far more a gesture of recognition to many of the Lirio’s future residents.
 More than half of the 112 units in this 100% affordable building currently under construction at the southeast corner of West 54th Street and Ninth Avenue in Manhattan will be reserved for the original survivors of the HIV/AIDS epidemic who are currently experiencing homelessness.

 While HIV/AIDS has become increasingly treatable within the last two decades, a diagnosis was more or less a death sentence for those who bore the brunt of the initial waves of infections in the early 1980s.
 These individuals were predominately gay men in urban areas like San Francisco and New York City.
 The neighborhood where the Lirio is located, Hell’s Kitchen, was hit extremely hard by the epidemic.
 To this day, it continues to be home to one of the largest populations per capita of individuals with HIV or AIDS in the city, many who struggle with precarious housing situations.